kendarorg/HttpAnsweringMachine/docs/plugins/replayer/recording.md

 the interactions from a phone, but you know the hosts

 * Add the DNS on the dns Mappings
-* ADd the names on the SSL Websites section
+* Add the names on the SSL Websites section

 ### Setup With DNS Hijacking - Unknown hosts

+One possibility (for http only) is to set the [proxy module interceptAllHttp to true](../socks5.md) And start the application to monitor with an http proxy.
+Following this approach all http calls will be logged even the ones to plain IP addresses.

 If you are running the application into a container (and therefore uses ) or wants to record the interactions from a phone, and you have no idea of the hosts called